-- This page can be customized to show an information panel with additional details about the plan file.
-The header text can also be customized. - The user who is the current step owner of the plan file can complete the associated process task.
-Administrators and process owners can also complete the task from this page. - Users can open the associated plan file from this page.
+• This page can be customized to show an information panel with additional details about the plan file.
+The header text can also be customized.

+• The user who is the current step owner of the plan file can complete the associated process task.
+Administrators and process owners can also complete the task from this page, or move it to any step as needed.

-Warehouse remodel Requester: Jane Doe CapReq: 3 open plan file 1 Initial Submission REJECT Previous 2 Manag Current ger Approval 3 Executive App Next roval All Steps All Process Activity Step Status Details Days in Step I Initial Submission Completed Completed by Jane Doe on 4/27/2016 0 2 Manager Approval Active Assigned to Wendy Hunter 1 3 Executive Approval Not Started Admin Admin
+Nareho Requester: Ja ouse remodel ane Doe CapReq: 3 open plan file 1 Initia Previous al Submission REJE ger Approval 3 Executive Approval All Steps All Process Activity All Steps All Process Activity Step Status Details Days in Step All Steps Status Details Completed by Jane Doe on 4/27/2016 Days in Step 0 Step 01 Step Initial Submission Completed Completed by Jane Doe on 4/27/2016